jere-mie/jermgur/README.md

 # Jermgur
-An image repository made for the Shopify Winter 2021 internship challenge
+An image repository made for the Shopify Fall 2021 backend internship challenge
+You can find the completed project at https://shopify.bornais.ca